maartenvanschagen/gyroLib/README.md

 At this moment gyroLib is a multi-platform library with support for the devices found on the GY-80 board.

 ## Supported platforms
-The gyroLib library can run on multiple platforms.
-Platforms that are supported at this moment are:
+The gyroLib library can run on multiple platforms:
 - Arduino
 - esp-idf
 - avr

 ## Supported sensors
-At this moment, sensor support is a bit sparse.
-However, support for more sensors is on the way!
-At this moment it supports the following sensors:
+Sensor support is a bit sparse at the moment.
+But support for more sensors is on the way!
+Right now, the library supports the following sensors:
 - L3G4200D
 - ADXL345
 Support for magnetometers and barometers is also being worked on.